 Programme 1 – Hosted by everyone’s favourite funnyman David C. Jones, the first program had different types of films to cause people to have different interactions throughout.
 Now, the first two I’ve already seen before, so my viewpoints on Akashi and Violet & June can be found here.
 Continuing on, another short in this program was Soggy Flakes, by the Affolter Bros.
 They came up with an interesting idea for the world of cereal.
 Since everybody’s diabetic, or going gluten-free (okay, maybe not everybody, sorry) what does that mean for the cereals we ate as kids?
 No sales, that’s what.
 A funny and very truthful short film.
 It also explained why I wasn’t allowed to eat sugary cereals as a kid.
 But one of the more interesting films that really got people thinking was Hollywood’s Greatest Trick.
 The longest short film in this program which told the story of VFX artists, and how they struggle in the industry.
 Anyone who knows me well enough knows I’m not fond of CGI as I know it sometimes drives people away from the story or is just used to show off.
 But after this short film was showcased, I’ve reverted that mild hatred and now I’m more upset with the film companies who don’t pay VFX artists fairly.
 Because that’s a worse struggle than waiting for a file to render.
 This film brings the point across and it could really provide the message of VFX in a way that people will understand better.
 It’s like a more clearer to understand version of that period in 2013 when VFX artists turned their Facebook profile pictures to solid green squares.
 Lions in Waiting was a nice little film which showcased a young boy named Ray who had to deal with struggles in joining a new hockey team and being comfortable with himself.
 The programme wrapped up with two funny short films.
 Chocolate Queen, which shows a hilariously true take on the one addiction worse than drugs, chocolate.
 FWD almost goes back in genres of both horror and comedy.
 I didn’t predict its particular ending.
 It was a great start to VSFF, but the fun was just beginning.
 It was FWD that got everyone (slightly) prepared for the next programme.

 After Dark Programme – Everyone’s been expecting something like this for years.
 Hosted by Gigi Saul Guerrero (David C. Jones admitted he was too scared to M.C. this one), The After Dark Programme showcased ominous and chilling short films.
 Some say this programme was cursed.
-I almost have to agree with them because when I thought my pen had run out of ink, I later found out it was not.
+I almost have to agree with them because when I thought my pen had run out of ink, I later found out it was still working.
 The Man in the Rabbit Mask started this out, with the subject being your basic slumber party gone wrong.
 I’ve seen this concept before, but it’s a personal favourite, so I enjoyed this.
 Home was an extremely dark film about a detective who goes to explore an abandoned orphanage where he discovers something thrilling.
 An incredible film and I thoroughly enjoyed it.
 Down the Hill with Jack and Jill wasn’t exactly too scary to me, but the rhyme sequence through the whole short was enjoyable.
 The other productions, A Cursed Desire, Echoes In The Ice, and Bestia were incredible in both design and effects.
 And that was the end of the festival’s first day.
 I know it seemed short, but that’s what to expect.
 Don’t expect lots of jokes about height though.
 Really.

 Filmmaker Luncehon – uhh, I wasn’t too involved in this.
 Kind of because I came a bit late.
 And because it was much like the opening reception, except it was done in partnership with Telus Storyhive, and the food choices of course, were slightly healthier.
 Same usual vibe, but that’s what makes festivals interesting.